1992 San Diego Chargers season: Week 2: at Denver Broncos

-Humphries' first start ended in defeat after a pair of costly interceptions.
-Denver took the opening kickoff and drove 80 yards in 8 plays, scoring on John Elway's 32-yard touchdown pass to Mark Jackson, with Gill Byrd beaten on the play.
+Denver took the opening kickoff and drove 80 yards in 8 plays, scoring on John Elway's 32-yard touchdown pass to Mark Jackson with Byrd beaten on the play.
 An answering 60-yard drive by San Diego came to nothing when Carney's 37-yard field goal attempt was blocked.
 In the 2nd quarter, San Diego drove 77 yards in 15 plays; Bernstine had 3 carries for 34 yards as the Chargers reached a 3rd and 1 from the Denver 2, but he was then stuffed for a loss of a yard, and Carney came on to kick a short field goal with 1:34 remaining in the first half.
-Three plays later, Byrd intercepted a deep pass from Elway, and returned the ball 44 yards, from his own 40 to the Denver 16.
-A touchdown run by Harmon on the next play was wiped out by the first of two successive penalties, but Harmon's one-handed 29-yard reception moved the ball to the 2, from where Nate Lewis caught Humphries' first touchdown pass for the Chargers with 24 seconds on the clock.
+Three plays later, Byrd intercepted a deep pass from Elway, and returned the ball 44 yards from his own 40-yard line to the Denver 16.
+A touchdown run by Harmon on the next play was wiped out by the first of two successive penalties, but Harmon's one-handed 29-yard reception moved the ball to the 2, from where Lewis caught Humphries' first Chargers touchdown pass with 24 seconds on the clock.

-Leading 10–7 entering the 3rd quarter, the Chargers allowed a touchdown on Denver's first possession, this time on Elway's 8-yard run.
+Leading 10–7, the Chargers allowed a touchdown on Denver's first second-half possession, this time on Elway's 8-yard run.
 The Chargers pulled back to within a point late in the quarter with a Carney field goal, then forced a three-and-out and took over at their own 19.
-However, Humphries was intercepted on the next play, and Elway threw a 34-yard touchdown pass to Shannon Sharpe on the play after that.
+Humphries was intercepted on the next play, and Elway threw a 34-yard touchdown pass to Shannon Sharpe on the play after that.
 The Chargers crossed midfield on all four of their 4th quarter possessions, but the drives ended with two punts, an interception and the clock expiring.

-Bernstine rushed for 83 yards and Marion Butts for 78, as San Diego gained 168 yards on the ground.
+Bernstine rushed for 83 yards and Butts for 78 as San Diego gained 168 yards on the ground.
 A third running back, Harmon, led the team in receiving yards with 91 from 7 catches.
 Humphries threw for 231 yards, but the Chargers again gave up five sacks, this time for a loss of 44 yards.